Foutx/Ai-model-constructor/README.md

-# 🚀 Machine Learning Regression & Classification with GUI
+# 🚀 AI Models Constructor with GUI

 This repository contains a graphical interface tool for building and evaluating machine learning models.
 Using `RandomForest`, `Gradient Boosting`, and `Linear Regression`, you can train models for both regression and classification without writing a single line of code!